If you’re looking for ways to save on your cell phone bill, you may want to consider Spectrum Mobile.

 You can activate your service online or in-store with Spectrum Mobile; either way, there’s a one-time $10 activation fee.
 For the best overall experience, I recommend visiting a Spectrum Mobile store to activate your service.

-I learned this when I recently tested out Spectrum Mobile’s By the Gig plan myself for 30 days.
+I learned this when I tested out Spectrum Mobile’s By the Gig plan myself for 30 days.
 During the month, I explored its coverage, call and text performance, data speeds, customer service and more.

 Table of Contents: